camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-authentication.md

 ```shell
 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer <TOKEN>" -d '{"query": "{tasks(query:{}){id name}}"}' http://localhost:8080/graphql
 ```

+### User Restrictions

+When the User Restrictions feature is enabled, Tasklist applies additional security measures to filter tasks based on user identity and authorization.
+The tasks displayed are restricted based on the candidate groups, candidate users, and assignee associated with the logged-in user.
+The benefits of this resource are:

+- Enhanced Security: Users only see tasks for which they have the necessary permissions, improving security and preventing unauthorized access.
+- Tasklist Customization: The Tasklist interface is tailored to display only relevant tasks for each user, providing a personalized and streamlined experience.

+Here's an overview of how the User Restrictions work:

+#### Candidate Groups

+- Tasks will be filtered to include only those associated with candidate groups to which the logged-in user belongs.
+- If a task is configured with candidate groups, only users belonging to those groups will see the task in their task list.

+#### Candidate Users

+- Tasks will be filtered based on candidate users specified for each task.
+- If a task is configured with candidate users, only those users will see the task in their task list.

+#### Assignees

+- Tasks assigned to a specific user will only be visible to that assigned user and to the users that belong to the candidate groups/users associated with the task.
+- If the logged-in user is the assignee for a task, the task will be displayed in their task list independent if he is on candidate groups/users or not.

+#### All Users

+- Tasks without candidate groups or candidate users will be visible to all users.

+It is important to remind that User Groups are managed by Identity, and this resource is only available when Identity authentication is enabled.

 ## Zeebe client credentials